Payroll year end is around the corner.

 Payroll year end dates to be aware of

-Some of the key dates around payroll year end have been highlighted above but here they are again along with some other payroll dates that you need to be aware of.
+Some of the key dates around payroll year end have been highlighted above but here they are again in the infographic below, along with some other payroll dates that you need to be aware of.

 It’s worth adding these to your calendar if you haven’t got them in there already:

 - The 2021/22 tax year ends on this date